 In space you don’t breathe, but with scent you don’t think.
 You feel.
-Smell and emotion are so connected that, incredibly, odor-evoked memories are more visceral than any other memory-related experience*.
-It’s part of why we might associate Paris with bread and cigarettes; summer with salt and sticky Gardenia; university with instant coffee and fusty textbooks.
+Smell and emotion are so connected that, incredibly, odor-evoked memories are more visceral than any other memory-related experience.* It’s part of why we might associate Paris with bread and cigarettes; summer with salt and sticky gardenia; college with instant coffee and fusty textbooks.

-Perfumers then (or noses, as they are affectionately referred) act like gatekeepers of time, freezing moments, places, people and feelings into an olfactive experience.
+Perfumers then (or noses, to which they are affectionately referred) act like gatekeepers of time, freezing moments, places, people and feelings into an olfactory experience.
 To say they are simply talented would be largely undervaluing the inventiveness and magic that goes into creating scent; creating something that occupies the space between people.

 So what is the process?
 How does a perfumer – a nose – work?
 For one, it’s anything but linear.
 It might start with a muse or a raw material, a burning ache to turn reality into redolence.
 It might start at the end.
 It might start with one accord and finish with twenty.
 It might take them to a secret garden in Versailles and back.
 It might take years!
 It’s a process that’s fluid and open, one that often goes without rhyme or reason.
 But who better to tell the story than the authors themselves?
 Here, GRAZIA speaks to François Demachy, Dior Perfumer-Creator, in his own words, to explore the narrative behind perfumer and perfume – the greatest beauty biopic ever written.

 “I come from Grasse, the birthplace of international perfumery.
 Being a Grassois is, at the very least, a determining factor in the destiny of a perfumer.
 Everything is based on perfume: the air is filled with different scents.
-Early on, I memorised a whole host of notes without even realising it.
-I could recognise moss and flowers.
+Early on, I memorized a whole host of notes without even realizing it.
+I could recognize moss and flowers.
 My nose educated itself.
 It practiced its scale, if you like.

 If I had to remember the best moments from my childhood, it would be the miraculous blossoming of May Rose and Jasmine Grandiflorum.
 Jasmine blossoms from August until September, during the summer holidays.
 I remember coming out of a nightclub and riding home on my moped through huge fields of jasmine in the early hours.
 The smell was incredible, so powerful and so vivid that it made me dizzy.